 It’s a nice gesture, but it’s impossible.
 Certain things and aspects might not be enjoyed and appreciated by everyone, and that doesn’t mean you did something wrong or that they are not happy for you.

 Every person has a different take on things and, of course, preferences.
 You have probably tried your best already to be there and cater to people as much as you can, and at this point, we have to get to the part where we say, “we cannot please everyone.”

 10. Be kind to YOURSELF

 Lovely, be KIND to yourself!
 If you feel like you missed something or heard someone say something that somehow didn’t sit well with you, treat and talk to yourself like you would talk to your friend.

 Don’t criticize yourself too much or use harsh words.

 Talk to yourself kindly and avoid words like “oh man, I knew it!” or “I suck at this!”.
 You can replace it with positive words like “I have done my best and all the hard work; today is for enjoyment and celebration, not judgment.”

 11. BONUS TIP: Download appropriate apps

 This tip on how to have fun at your own wedding is our favorite!
-Download apps that will help you feel good; reminds you of your hard work, or something that you can “talk to” (AI) that you can share your thoughts with (without judgement!)
+Download apps that will help you feel good; remind you of your hard work, or something that you can “talk to” (AI) that you can share your thoughts with (without judgment!)

 Having something within your reach like your phone to declutter your mind and an outlet where you can write your thoughts will help you “be present.”